BryceVandegrift/website/content/blog/openbsd-server-install.md

 on my blog as I will upload the next part of this guide somewhat soon which will be about setting up a static web server using `httpd`...assuming that I get around to writing it eventually.

+---

+You can now read part 2 of this series [here](/blog/openbsd-httpd).

 [^1]: This is an affiliate link
 [^2]: Make sure to reboot whenever `syspatch` applies patches in order to reload